Focus on where you live:

 In the 1997 election Nick stood as the Conservative Parliamentary candidate in Berwick Upon Tweed, one of the most rural seats in England.
 Nick is passionate about defending rural communities.
 From 1990 to 1996 he worked for the British Field Sports Society, becoming its Director of Political Affairs.
 In this role he played a leading role in setting up the Countryside Movement, which became the Countryside Alliance.

-Since becoming an MP Nick has worked closely with the international development charity Results on the growing problem of tuberculosis, especially in developing countries.
+Since becoming an MP, Nick has worked closely with the international development charity Results on the growing problem of tuberculosis, especially in developing countries.
 In 2006 he helped to form, and was elected co-chairman of, the All Party Parliamentary Group on Global TB.
+He returned as co-chairman in 2013.

 Nick went to school at Haileybury, from where he won an Open Exhibition to read Law and Land Economy at Magdalene College, Cambridge.